rahi30-prog/Sorting-Types/README.md

 # Bubble-Sort
-In the main branch the logic and test cases for Bubble sort are provided.
+In the main branch, the logic and test cases for Bubble sort are provided.